We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Corns and calluses are hard, painful areas of skin that often develop on the feet in response to pressure or friction.

-They happen when the skin tries to protect an underlying area from injury, pressure, or rubbing.
+Corns and calluses are lesions that happen when the skin tries to protect an underlying area from injury, pressure, or rubbing.

-They affect women more than men.
+They affect women more than men and

 What is a callus?

 A callus is a section of skin that thickens because of friction, pressure, or irritation.
 They often happen on the feet but can also occur on the hands, elbows, or knees.

 They usually do not cause much discomfort.
 However, a callus on the foot may become painful when a person puts pressure on it while walking in shoes.

 Calluses are yellowish or pale in color.
 They feel lumpy to the touch, but because the affected skin is thick, it may be less sensitive to touch than the skin around it.

 Calluses are often bigger and wider than corns, with less-defined edges.
 They commonly appear where the skin frequently rubs against something, such as a bone, footwear, or the ground.